harshdeep1230/Assignment_2/README.md

 This project was used the assistance of **Claude**, for coding used:

-- The Durable Functions orchestrator, activity functions, and HTTP endpoints in `version-a-durable-functions/function_app.py` were scaffolded by Claude from the assignment's business-rule specification and refined in conversation with the student.
+- The Durable Functions orchestrator, activity functions, and HTTP endpoints in `version-a-durable-functions/function_app.py`
-- The Version B Function App (`function_app.py`), the Service Bus provisioning schema (`servicebus-config.json`), and the Logic App workflow definition (`logic-app-workflow.json`) were likewise drafted by Claude, then reviewed by the student.
+- The Version B Function App (`function_app.py`), the Service Bus provisioning schema (`servicebus-config.json`),

 This disclosure is provided in accordance with Algonquin College's academic integrity policy on the use of generative AI tools in coursework.